-This is a product decision and not a part of the 802.3dm PAR
+This is an implementation decision and not a part of the 802.3dm PAR/objective.

-This is not unique to TDD - this is copied from SERDES which invented this feature
+This is not unique to TDD.
+It was copied from SERDES, which originally invented this feature.

 ACT does not require hardware and software changes it has built in low latency behavior